 Web development is a daunting challenge to tackle.
 The required skill set is only getting more and more complex over time, especially with the advent of responsive design and an infinite amount of internet-enabled devices.
 You can’t expect to learn everything yourself; I know I sure didn’t.
 Over the time I’ve been developing websites, I realized that there were some resources I used more than others, some resources that were obviously stronger, faster, and better, and some resources that every developer should know about.
 What do all of these resources have in common?
 They helped me become a much better web developer.

-Treehouse is an online application aimed at changing (for the better) how people learn web design, web development, and iOS development.
+Treehouse is an online application aimed at changing (for the better) how people learn web design, web development, website design company, and iOS development.
 Through an extensive library filled with videos, tutorials, and articles, Treehouse provides the tools necessary to increase and broaden your skills whether you’re a seasoned veteran of code or a veritable tabula rasa.
+They provide some of the best php 5 tutorials I have found.
 In addition to the complete development catalog ranging from HTML to PHP and iOS Development, Treehouse also provides business courses aiding those looking for to run or build their company.

 I’m sure many of you have heard of or used Stack Overflow before, and if not, then buckle up.
 This is the holy grail of problem solving and troubleshooting.
 Ever need to bounce an idea or some code off of someone?
 How about the entire galaxy?
 Welcome to Stack Overflow.